Chapter 5: Plans

 “What do we do?”

 “Well, first we talk as if our child is in the room.”
 He looked up at Galadin.
-“And then we ask how you want to move forward?”
+“And then we ask how you want to move forward.”

 Galadin gasped.
 Blindly, he reached out for a chair.
 When he caught it, he found his legs wouldn’t move.

+An image of Benard rose up followed by a sudden heat across his cheeks.
 The world spun around Galadin again.
 He tried to sit in the chair but missed.
 His hip caught on the wooden arm before he sat heavily on the ground.
 “You knew?”

 Stanton shrugged.
 “As I said, I’m always paying attention.
 I also know you can’t force someone to be someone else.
 Wishes, dreams, and actions will never speed up the process either.
-I didn’t think you knowing that I guessed would have helped; either you would have raged against it or threw yourself too fast.”
+I didn’t think you knowing that I guessed would have helped; either you would have raged against it or threw yourself into the role too fast.”

 “Maybe I would have not felt like a monster,” whispered Galadin.